folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     putStrLn "hello " >>= (\_ -> putStrLn "world")
 ```

-Here we ignore the result of the first `putStrLn`, but because the second `putStrLn` is wrapped in a function it still has to wait for the first one to
+Here we ignore the result of the first `putStrLn`, but the second `putStrLn` still depends on its return value.
+Thus it has to wait
-finish.
+for the first `putStrLn` to finish before it can start.

+## Do-notation {#do-notation}

-Finally, writing nested functions in this way quickly becomes tedious.
-Therefore, special syntax is available: do-notation
+Writing nested functions in this way quickly becomes tedious.
+That is why special syntax is available: do-notation

 ```haskell
 main1 = do